Amyotrophic Lateral Sclerosis (ALS / Lou Gehrig's Disease)

 Medications

-Some medicines may help to slow the disease.
+Some medicines may help slow the disease.
 Others may be used to:

 Supportive Care

-A team of specialists will work with you to create a care plan.
-The team will focus on quality of life for you and your family.
+A team of specialists will work with a person to create a care plan.
+The plan will focus on quality of life for the person and their family.

 ALS will affect muscles throughout the body.
 Chewing, swallowing, speech, and breathing can all be affected.
-Care will help to support the body when these changes occur.
-Options are:
+Care will help support the body when these changes occur.
+Ways to do this are:

-- Help with breathing, such as oxygen, breathing machines, or creating an airway in the base of the neck
+• Help with breathing, such as oxygen, breathing machines, or making an airway in the base of the neck

 Prevention